egtork/Rands.js/readme.md

 # Rands.js

-Rands.js produces random variables from a variety of
+Rands.js provides methods to generate pseudorandom numbers from various distributions.
+The methods can output a single random value, or an array of random values.
+Rands.js can be used in conjunction with a seeded random number generator (RNG) to produce a repeatable sequence of random values.

 ## Installation